chmodshubham/oai-e2e-stack/README.md

 #### Install yaml-cpp

 > [!TIP]
 > Installing yaml-cpp using `sudo apt install libyaml-cpp-dev` did not resolve the issue mentioned below.
-Therefore, it is recommended to build and install yaml-cpp directly from its source repository on GitHub.
+Therefore, it is recommended to build and install yaml-cpp directly from its source repository on GitHub. <br> <br>
 > ![yaml-cpp error](./img/yaml-cpp-error.png)

 ```bash